sean-meade/ogonnelloe-community-website/README.md

 ## Frameworks, Libraries & Programs Used
   1. Google Fonts:
-	  - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+	  - Google fonts were used to import the 'Merriweather' and 'Passion One' fonts into the style.css file which is used on all pages throughout the project.
   2. Font Awesome:
-	  - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+	  - Font Awesome was used on home, training, contact pages to add icons for aesthetic and UX purposes.
-  3. Git
+  3. Git:
 	  - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
   4. GitHub:
 	  - GitHub is used to store the projects code after being pushed from Git.
-  5. Balsamiq:
+  5. fontzip.com:
-	  - Balsamiq was used to create the wireframes during the design process.
+    - Fontzip was used to download and use the 'Celtic' font used on the logo.
+  6. Google Chrome Developer Tools:
+    - I have used Google chromes built in developer tools to help with the styling of the site and to help fix any bugs I found.

 # Testing